 There are a few possible explanations for these co-occurrences: someone with GAD may use alcohol or drugs to self-medicate and cope with negative feelings; substance abuse may trigger anxiety symptoms in someone already predisposed to it; they may also co-occur because substance use disorders and anxiety disorders have similar risk factors.

-Treatment and Prognosis of Generalized Anxiety Disorder
+Prognosis for Generalized Anxiety Disorder

 The typical course of treatment for GAD is a combination of medications and therapy, followed by ongoing self-care and treatment as needed.
 GAD can be debilitating and cause a lot of dysfunction, so treating it initially in residential care is a good way to allow a patient to focus on getting better in a safe and dedicated environment.
-In residential treatment a patient does not need to be concerned with other responsibilities.

-In treatment, a patient with GAD is likely to be treated mostly with therapy but also with medications.
+A patient with GAD is likely to be treated mostly with therapy but also with medications.
 GAD responds well to SSRIs, a category of antidepressants that target the brain chemical called serotonin.
 These drugs can take several weeks to work, so patients may also be given anti-anxiety medications for more immediate relief from symptoms.

-After treatment in a facility, patients with GAD are encouraged to maintain treatment with therapy as needed, with continuing use of medication, and with lifestyle changes and self-care.
+Patients with GAD are encouraged to maintain treatment with therapy as needed, with continuing use of medication, and with lifestyle changes and self-care.
 The latter may include changing things that cause a lot of stress, like work, and using stress management techniques and positive coping skills learned in therapy.

 GAD can be a devastating condition that causes severe anxiety over nearly everything.
 It can cause a person to be unable to function normally in several areas of his or her life.
 With commitment to treatment, however, and dedication to ongoing self-care for this chronic illness, the prognosis for most patients is very good and recovery is likely.